 How to Get to the Savusavu Hot Springs

 Savusavu is located on Vanua Levu, north of Viti Levu.
-Access to the island is via domestic flights or with cruises, such as Captain Cook Cruises from Denarau.
+Access to the island is via domestic flights or with cruises, such as Captain Cook Cruises from Denarau (more info on Viator and Tripadvisor).
 The pools are located across the road from the Savusavu Hot Springs Hotel.

 Check out more things to do in Vanua Levu here.

 When it comes to warm therapeutic water experiences in Fiji, the next best thing is the resorts with hot pools and spa pools.
 Even with the warm weather of Fiji, you’ll be surprised at just how relaxing a hot pool can be, especially on an evening to take the edge off an ocean breeze.

 Here are some Fiji resorts with beautiful hot pools:

 - Nanuku Auberge Resort Fiji – Enjoy your own private hot tub in one of the Beachfront Spa Villas.